yokokanai95/twitter-proj/README.md

 # twitter-proj
-## This is a small, one-page app I made using React, Node.js, Express, and [Twit (a JavaScript library for the Twitter API)](https://github.com/ttezel/twit)
+## This is a small SPA I made using React, Node.js, Express, and [Twit (a JavaScript library for the Twitter API)](https://github.com/ttezel/twit)

 #### Installation instructions
 1. Clone this repo and `cd` in.